parmentelat/asynciojobs/README.md

             loop = asyncio.get_event_loop()
         return loop.run_until_complete(self.co_orchestrate(loop=loop, *args, **kwds))

-### `Scheduler.export_as_dotfile()`

-For creating graphical outputs, a `Scheduler` object can be exported as a dotfile for feeding `graphviz` and producing visual diagrams.
-Provided that you have the `dot` program (which is part of `graphviz`) installed, you could do something like

-    e.save_as_dotfile('foo.dot')
-    os.system("dot -Tpng foo.dot -o foo.png")

-### `Scheduler.graph()`
+### Visualization - in a notebook : `Scheduler.graph()`

-If you also have the `graphviz` package installed, you can inspect a scheduler instance in a Jupyter notebook by using the `graph()` method, that is similar to `export_as_dotfile` in its purpose, but it returns a `graphviz.Digraph` instance natively instead, so that the scheduler graph can be displayed interactively in a notebook - see also <http://graphviz.readthedocs.io/en/stable/manual.html#jupyter-notebooks.>
+If you have the `graphviz` package installed, you can inspect a scheduler instance in a Jupyter notebook by using the `graph()` method, that returns a `graphviz.Digraph` instance; this way the scheduler graph can be displayed interactively in a notebook - see also <http://graphviz.readthedocs.io/en/stable/manual.html#jupyter-notebooks>.

 Here's a simple example: